kwan22/habits/level3.md

   <summary>Example 1: 4a Cliff face</summary>
   <img src="./images/lv3/4a_cf_1tile_ultra.webp" width="480">
   <img src="./images/lv3/4a_cf_1tile_ultra.png" width="480"> <br>
   This scary-looking ultra onto the 1-tile is easier than it looks: the downright lines up nicely above the previous platform.
 Personally I aim for when Madeline is vertically aligned with the jutting background tiles as they're closer to Madeline and easier to see.
 The right dash afterwards is done at max height.
-Slow climb to the top, and then demohyper and the last snowball lines up.
+Slow climb to the top, and then demohyper, and you should make it to the end with some potential assistance from the snowball.
 </details>

 <details>